anonymousException/renpy-translator/README.md

 After extraction ,  just input the directory generated during [Official Extract](#jump_official_extract) and choose the target , font can leave empty because it has been replaced before

 ![img](https://github.com/anonymousException/renpy-translator/blob/main/docs/img/renpy_translator_update_translate.png)

+## Development

+If you are willing to develop based on this project.
+You will need to have a python3 environment.

+And install the following packages ：[requirements.txt](https://github.com/anonymousException/renpy-translator/blob/main/src/requirements.txt)